27 December 2016

 13 June 2016

-Doctor Who series 8 (starring Peter Capaldi and Jenna Coleman)
+Doctor Who series 8 (Peter Capaldi, Jenna Coleman)

 Although I have enjoyed some of the ‘new’ Doctor Who series in recent years, I wasn’t too certain whether to continue acquiring and watching the DVDs after yet another time lord regeneration.
 I very much appreciated David Tennant as the tenth doctor, but never quite believed in Matt Smith as the eleventh.
 The story-lines, too, became more and more complex with a lot of fast action, and although I enjoyed series 7, it was stressful to watch, in places.

-We then managed to see the TV specials ‘The Day of the Doctor’ and ‘The Time of the Doctor’ via someone’s i-player system, and although I thought them clever and well done, I was a little dubious about Peter Capaldi becoming the twelfth doctor.
+We then managed to see the TV specials ‘The Day of the Doctor’ and ‘The Time of the Doctor’ via someone’s i-player system.
+I thought them clever and well done, but was a little dubious about Peter Capaldi becoming the twelfth doctor.
 He was excellent as a Roman citizen in Season Four, but I couldn’t quite envisage him as The Doctor.

 There’s also a story-arc concerning a mysterious woman called ‘Missy’, who seems to welcome people into an afterlife.
 This seemed to be an addendum to just a few episodes and I kept forgetting about it, until all was revealed in the finale…